smartlogic/chef-cap/README.md

 # Chef

 1. `cd chef-repo`
+1. `bundle install`

+Vagrant boxes already have chef installed, but lets install with our own bootstrap file to provide a good example for when you aren't using Vagrant.
+See `chef-repo/.chef/bootstrap/precise32_vagrant.erb` to see how Chef gets installed

-1. `bundle exec knife bootstrap -p 2222 -x vagrant chef_cap_vagrant`
+1. `bundle exec knife bootstrap -p 2222 -x vagrant -d precise32_vagrant chef_cap_vagrant`
 1. `bundle exec knife cook vagrant@chef_cap_vagrant`

+Check to see if you can login as the deploy user for the application

+`ssh -l deploy chef_cap_vagrant`

 # Capistrano